dotnet/BenchmarkDotNet/docs/guide/Contributing/Disassembler.md

 }
 ```

 **Important**: Please remember that every new classic .NET project in VS compiles as 32 bit.
-If you want to check the asm produced for x64 you need to go to the properites of the console app (Alt+Enter) and uncheck "Prefer 32 bit" in the "Buid" tab.
+If you want to check the asm produced for x64 you need to go to the properites of the console app (Alt+Enter) and uncheck "Prefer 32 bit" in the "Build" tab.

 Once you configure your app, you should run it.
 It will give you an output similar to this: